snegalvarsan/CPU-Util-MLOps/README.md

 * Ubuntu-based OS (Tested on Ubuntu 20.04+)
 * Root/sudo access
-* Internet connection for downloading packages
+* Internet connection for downloading packages.

 Feel free to contribute or raise issues!